 Dulcie is 102-years-old and lives with her son Colin, his wife Mary, and her Carer Sarah.
 She has dementia and has had full-time live-in care for over two years.

-a fiercely independent woman – and how the positive benefits of live-in care with Sarah has transformed all of their lives.
+We talk to the family about the challenges of finding the right care solution for a fiercely independent woman – and how the positive benefits of live-in care with Sarah has transformed all of their lives.

 Laundry and ironing

 Large piles of laundry can very quickly become overwhelming, and when a task feels almost impossible to complete, the ambience of the whole environment can change.
-Additionally, the thought of ironing clothes after washing them ready for the week ahead can make the task at hand feel twice as difficult.
-Whether your loved one needs a hand changing the bedding or assistance putting clean laundry away, their home carer will be more than willing to help.
+Additionally, the thought of ironing clean clothes can be both overwhelming and dangerous if a person struggles with coordination and is at risk of burning themselves.
+Whether someone needs a hand changing the bed linens, or assistance lifting wet laundry out of the washing machine and hanging it up to dry, a home carer will often be more than willing to help.

 Shopping and running errands

 Running errands and going to the shops might not necessarily be activities that you immediately associate with live-in care.
 However, we understand that some may find it challenging to go outside, or lack the the time or means to run errands themselves.
 For example, they may no longer drive and find it difficult to take public transport alone.
 If they’re living in the early stages of dementia or Alzheimer’s they may feel disorientated in shops or find it difficult to count money or remember their PIN.

 Live-in carers can assist with tasks such as picking something up from the corner shop or helping with pushing a trolley.
 Carers will take a gentle approach so that the person they’re caring for feels that essential errands are achievable and easy to complete.